P2-Aamus/P3-RentHeadAtAiport/README.md

 This system is developed for a semester project.

-The system is a self-sufficient renting system for headphones with the intention of being located in multiple airports being stored in kiosks.
+The system is a self-sufficient renting system for headphones being stored in kiosks located in multiple airports.

 ## Installation

 ### MySQL

 This system runs on a local database, called main, mySQL server version 9.4.0 Innovation.
-Also should the app "MySQL" workbench also be downloaded.
+Furthermore, should the application "MySQL" workbench also be downloaded.

 https://dev.mysql.com/downloads/mysql/